at Bowman Lake

 Camping

 Camping- There are 4 primitive sites around Bowman Lake.
 Hike or bike-in only.
 Two sites are on the east side of the lake, and two are on the west side including a larger site.
-Level, built-up tent pads, fire rings with grates.
+Level, built-up tent pads, fire rings with grates, picnic tables.

 Boat Launch